Growing Food: FAQ & Useful Links

 I want to be a farmer; how do I get started?

 The best way to learn to farm is to apprentice with a farmer.
 You’ll quickly learn if you have the intellectual, physical and emotional qualities that farm work requires.
 There are a couple of ways to go about it.
 You might consider volunteering with World Wide Opportunities on Organic Farms.
 WWOOF provides a list of host farms all over the world where volunteers can help out on organic farms in exchange for room and board.
 If you want to stay closer to home, find a Community Supported Agriculture (CSA) near you and see if they offer internships.
 Most small-scale, sustainable farms do.
 To find a CSA near you type your zip code into the map provided by Local Harvest.
 Take a look at the National Sustainable Agriculture Information Service which maintains a registry of sustainable farming internships and apprenticeships.
-The United States Department of Agriculture (USDA) keeps a list of non-profits and universities that provide training in sustainable agriculture here Educational and Training Opportunities in Sustainable Agriculture.
-Finally, the University of California Santa Cruz offers a six-month apprenticeship in ecological horticulture at the UCSC Farm and Alan Chadwick Garden.
+Finally, The United States Department of Agriculture (USDA) keeps a list of non-profits and universities that provide training in sustainable agriculture here: Educational and Training Opportunities in Sustainable Agriculture.

 The Stockman Grass Farmer information on livestock grazing.